shinyvision/vimfony/README.md

 - `gd` class from within yaml / xml files
 - `gd` service definitions for example @service_container
 - Autocomplete service names (works in yaml, xml and autoconfigure php attributes)
-- Autocomplete twig functions
+- Autocomplete Twig functions
+- Autocomplete Twig variables
+- Autocomplete route names and parameters in Twig files and PHP files

 ## Planned features
 These features are not yet implemented but would be useful:
 (feel free to create a PR if you want to contribute)
 - Autocomplete Twig files
-- Autocomplete route names
 - Autocomplete form options
 - `gd` Twig components
 - `gd` routes
 - Version checker & updater (`vimfony update`)
+- Figure out a way to split up the analysis being done in `internal/analyzer/php.go`

 ### Coming up
-You can get these features if you build from source:
-- Autocomplete Twig variables
-- Autocomplete route names and parameters in Twig files
+Main should be up-to-date with the latest release, so you’re good to go! 🥳

 ## How to use
-You can download a release for your OS and CPU or build from source:
+You can [download a release](https://github.com/shinyvision/vimfony/releases) for your OS and CPU or build from source:
 ```bash
 git clone https://github.com/shinyvision/vimfony.git
 cd vimfony